UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 └── README.md
 ```

-The `Code/` directory contains the R scripts used for cohort construction, EHR data cleaning and processing, and subsequent data preparation and analyses.
-The `Code/Analysis/` directory includes both final data-preparation code associated with the processing workflow and additional analysis scripts used by the research team.
+The `Code/` directory contains R scripts used for cohort construction, EHR data cleaning and processing, and subsequent data preparation and analysis.
+The `Code/Analysis/` directory contains scripts used after completion of the primary data-processing workflow.

 ## Primary Data-Processing Workflow